Comic-Con-Museum/fan-forge-backend/API_DOCS.md

 ## Authorization

 Some endpoints require authorization.
-The FCB backend uses bearer tokens to authorize requests.
+The Fan Forge backend uses bearer tokens to authorize requests.

 To get an authorization token, `POST /login` with the login credentials of the user whose authorization is being used.